What Is Phubbing and How Is It Ruining Your Relationship

 5. Set limits and consequences for phubbing

 Whenever you’re out together or having a meal, stash your phone in a place where none of you can see it.
-Then decide for how long you’re going to stay away from the phone no matter how many times it beeps or vibrates.
+Then decide how long you will stay away from the phone no matter how many times it beeps or vibrates.

 If you fail to stick to that time and use your phone before that, you’d have to stay out longer with your partner without using the phone or clean the dishes if you’re at home.
 Be creative and set up the limits and consequences that work for you.